A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Passenger boat sails under low bridge on Saen Saep Canal (Khlong) in Bangkok, Thailand

-Long before Bangkok was a city of scooters, tuk tuks and cars, it was navigated by boat along the many narrow channels that served as streets.
-The network of canals (khlongs) earned Bangkok the nickname of The Venice of the East.
+Long before Bangkok was a city of scooters, tuk tuks and cars, it was navigated by boat along the many narrow channels.
+These earned Bangkok the nickname of The Venice of the East.

-Although most canals have been filled in for vehicular traffic and only a few remain, it is still possible for travelers to navigate Bangkok via Khlongs.
-Unlike the ride on the river, the canal boat ride offers a glimpse into local life of those who live on the Bangkok canals.
+Although only a few remain, it is still possible to navigate the city via Khlongs.
+Unlike on the river, the canal boat ride offers a glimpse into the local life of those who live on these waterways.

 Long tail taxi boat on canal in Bangkok, Thailand

-A popular Khlong in the Bangkok city center, Saen Saep Canal, runs east-west and offers both commuter ferries (costing between 10 to 20 baht, depending on distance traveled) and a tourist boat (200 baht – $6 USD – for an all-day ticket).
+A popular Khlong in the Bangkok city center, Saen Saep Canal, runs east-west and offers both commuter ferries (costing less than $1) and a tourist boat ($6 for an all-day ticket).

-We think it is a fabulous way to experience the city and a top activity for your 4 Days Itinerary Bangkok trip plan!
+We believe it is a fabulous way to experience the city and a top activity for your Bangkok trip plan!

-Top Tip: From the Chatuchak Market or Muay Thai Fight, ride the MRT Line to Phetchaburi.
+Top Tip: From the Chatuchak Market or Muay Thai Fight, ride the MRT Blue Line to Phetchaburi.
 From the station, walk to the canal pier, Asok.
-Ride the ferry west to the Hua Chang (Siam Square) Pier, and walk to the next stop on our itinerary, the Jim Thompson House.
+Ride west to Hua Chang (Siam Square) Pier, and walk to…

 Jim Thompson House

-The structure was built in 1959 in the traditional Thai style by Jim Thompson – an American who owned a well-to-do Thai silk company, but mysteriously disappeared in Malaysia in 1967.
+This structure was built in 1959 in the traditional Thai style by Jim Thompson – an American who owned a Thai silk company, but mysteriously disappeared in Malaysia in 1967.

-The featured art at the museum is part of his personal collection of paintings and statues.
-Tickets cost 200 baht ($6.50 USD); the museum can only be visited on a tour and the last tour is at 5:00pm.
+The featured art is part of his personal collection of paintings and statues.
+Tickets cost 200 baht ($6.50) and includes a guided tour.

 Bangkok Malls